jamesplease/ffmpeg-cheatsheet/README.md

 ### Scale to a Specific Width

-Given a width, like, 538px, you can resize a video while retaining the aspect ratio
+Given a desired video width, like, 538px, you can resize a video to that width while retaining the aspect ratio
 using:

 ```